-Table 15 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 17 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Approximately 60% of the area of this catchment is farmed land.
-Estimates of livestock density and phosphorus fertiliser usage are lower than the national averages but estimates of nitrogen fertiliser usage are higher than national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-However, much of the catchment is steeply sloping (Map 4) with wet soils (Map 5) and so there is risk of agricultural runoff.
-Agriculture could be the source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Approximately 75% of the area of this catchment is farmed land and the estimates of livestock density and fertiliser usage are higher than the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights many diffuse risk areas in the catchment (Map 13).
+However, the prevalence of dry soils in the catchment (Map 5) means that the risk of runoff from agricultural land is low.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring.
+Therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.